Jung-Joon (John) Min / M.D.,Ph.D.

 - 2004 – present: Professor, Chonnam National University Medical School

-- 2006 – present: Director of Dept. Nuclear Medicine, Chonnam Natonal University Hwasun Hospital
+- 2006 – 2018: Director of Dept. Nuclear Medicine, Chonnam Natonal University Hwasun Hospital

 - 2015 – present: Director, Institute for Molecular Imaging and Theranostics